cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 This time we need to open *two* auxiliary netcat sessions.
 The first, `nc -nv 10.10.152.115 30754`, catches the LIST command, which reveals that `quinn` has access to an `ftp_flag.txt` file.
 The second, `nc -nv 10.10.152.115 30037`, catches the contents of that file after issuing the RETR command.
 This is the answer to our penultimate challenge.

 * We learned two usernames using social engineering: `eddie` and `quinn`.
-What is the flag hidden in one of these two account files and accessible via FTP? — `THM{321452667098}`
+What is the flag hidden in one of these two account files and accessible via FTP? - `THM{321452667098}`

 For the final challenge, we go to `http://10.10.152.115:8080`.
-The challenge is to scan 10.10.152.115 “as covertly as possible”.
-I’m not really willing to wait 7 months for a scan, but I’ll bet that all we need to do is use `-T1` and drop `-A`.
+The challenge is to scan 10.10.152.115 "as covertly as possible".
+I'm not really willing to wait 7 months for a scan, but I'll bet that all we need to do is use `-T1` and drop `-A`.

 ```bash
 sudo nmap -v -Pn -n -T1 -p- 10.10.152.115
 ```

-Well, that didn’t work — “71% chance of scan being detected” and we’re nowhere near done.
+Well, that didn't work - "71% chance of scan being detected" and we're nowhere near done.
 That, and the machine expired without me even noticing.

 New target IP is 10.10.34.244.

-Maybe speed doesn’t matter here?
-Let’s try a scan that shouldn’t even look like a connection — an ACK scan — but at a more “normal” rate.
+Maybe speed doesn't matter here?
+Let's try a scan that shouldn't even look like a connection - an ACK scan - but at a more "normal" rate.

 ```bash
 sudo nmap -v -Pn -n -T4 -sA -p- 10.10.34.244